Insurance Companies

 Demutualization

-However, many of the policyowners of former mutual companies were dissatisfied with the demutualization.
+However, many policyowners of former mutual companies were dissatisfied with the demutualization.
 The board of directors of many of these demutualizations have changed the policyowners' ownership rights into membership rights, with many policyholders receiving less than the value of their ownership rights in the process.
 Nonetheless, demutualizations will probably continue.

 A stock company has much greater capital flexibility than a mutual.
 If a stock company needs more money to expand business, to form subsidiaries or holding companies, or needs to cover excessive losses, it can sell common and preferred stock or issue bonds.
 A mutual company can only rely on its surplus or premiums charged to its members.